Hikvision: Contribution to mass surveillance

 Hikvision has been accused of supplying cameras for the purpose of surveillance of Palestinians in the West Bank, and in the mass surveillance of Uyghurs and the Xinjiang internment camps.

 Cybersecurity vulnerabilities

 In May 2017, seven series of Hikvision cameras were affected by an improper authentication vulnerability which, if exploited, could allow "a malicious attacker [to] escalat[e] his or her privileges or assum[e] the identity of an authenticated user and [obtain] sensitive data," according to the U.S. Cybersecurity and Infrastructure Security Agency.

 In May 2021, Italian public broadcaster RAI reported that Hikvision cameras automatically "opened communication channels with addresses registered in China" once connected to the internet.
 Hikvision declined to comment on the RAI investigation.

 In September 2021, Hikvision announced a command injection vulnerability with the CVE-ID CVE-2021-36260.
-Forbes reported that the vulnerability, which has a CVSS base score of 9.8 out of 10, left dozens of Hikvision camera models "susceptible to remote hijacking" without requiring a username or password.

 In 2022, Axios reported that Hikvision had hired FTI Consulting to conduct cybersecurity audits of its products.